 By his dying year in 1940, Stanley had not only built his grand hotel, but also developed a sewer, power and water company, as well as Estes Park's first bank.
 F.O. was also instrumental in helping to restore wildlife to the area, promoting the establishment of Rocky Mountain National Park and Estes Park's fairgrounds, Stanley Park.

 Having recently celebrated 100th year in operation, The Stanley Hotel continues as the most prominent fixture in Estes Park, contributing to the economic wealth and beauty of this once rustic, mountain town.

 To find out more about the history, the haunting and the hotel's connection to Hollywood, join a history or ghost tour given daily.

 Due to our high flow of traffic in the summer time we have created a parking token.
 It's a momento medallion, one side displays the Rocky Mountain National Park Centennial logo and the other exhibits our Historic Stanley Hotel.
 The day fee of $10 is payable to the Guard Gate attendee upon arrival.
-Parking is complimentary for all guests with existing Spa, Tour, Restaurant, and Hotel reservations.
+Parking is complimentary for all guests with existing Tour, Restaurant, and Hotel reservations.
 New reservations made once on property do not apply and no refunds will be available after entrance.
 Please bring a confirmation email or booking reference number to provide to the attendee.
-The Centennial Medallion can be kept as a keepsake souvenir of your visit and this historic year for Estes Park or you may redeem the coin at Steamer’s Café, Cascades Restaurant, Amethyst Spa, or the Tour Office for $5 off any purchase.
+The Centennial Medallion can be kept as a keepsake souvenir of your visit and this historic year for Estes Park or you may redeem the coin at Steamer’s Café, and Cascades Restaurant for $5 off any purchase.
 Thank you.